 There are many different types of groin guards that you can get.
 I personally like to use ones with extra ab and side protection.
 However, I know some people that feel limited in their movement and prefer less padding.
 If you are a beginner, I’d always go with the extra protection if you’re not sure.

-Check out options on Amazon here.
+Check out my top 10 groin guard options here or see options on Amazon here.

 7. Dumbbells / Egg weights